Product

 Where Silverstack is stronger: On-set workflows, data integrity, and dailies.
 Silverstack is deeply specialized for the production phase of filmmaking, and it does that job extremely well.
 Their RAW format support (R3D with GPU-accelerated decode, BRAW, ARRI) is excellent.

 Where FrameQuery differs: Silverstack is not a search tool.
-It helps you wrangle and organize media during production, but it does not analyze content or make it searchable by what is inside the footage.
+It helps you wrangle and organise media during production, but it does not analyse content or make it searchable by what is inside the footage.
 It is also Mac-only and uses project-based licensing ($99-319 per project duration).
 FrameQuery is cross-platform and subscription-based.

 Cloud APIs (Google Video Intelligence, AWS Rekognition)

-Both Google and AWS offer video analysis APIs that can detect objects, transcribe speech, recognize faces, and moderate content.
-Google recognizes 20,000+ entities.
+Both Google and AWS offer video analysis APIs that can detect objects, transcribe speech, recognise faces, and moderate content.
+Google recognises 20,000+ entities.
 AWS can process live streams.

 Where the cloud APIs are stronger: Raw analytical power.
 Google and AWS have massive model libraries trained on enormous datasets.
 If you are building a custom video analysis pipeline for a specific enterprise use case (content moderation, surveillance, broadcast automation), these APIs give you the building blocks.